-People have long joked that they need their “beauty sleep”, and it seems that they might not be wrong after all.
+People have long joked that they need their beauty sleep, and it seems that they might be right.

-In 2013, Swedish researchers looked into the effects of sleep deprivation on facial appearance.
+In 2013, Swedish researchers conducted a study of the effects of sleep deprivation on facial appearance.

-They photographed 5 men and 5 women after a normal night’s sleep, and again after 31 hours of sleep deprivation.
+They photographed five men and five women after a normal night’s sleep, and again after 31 hours of sleep deprivation.

 The study found that following the period of sleep deprivation, people were judged as having:

 …more hanging eyelids, redder eyes, more swollen eyes, darker circles under the eyes, paler skin, more wrinkles/fine lines, and more droopy corners of the mouth…In addition, sleep-deprived individuals looked sadder than after normal sleep, and sadness was related to looking fatigued.

 5. If you look tired, will people avoid you?